Tropical Storm Dawn (1998): Impacts

 The combined effects of Dawn and cold weather from the north brought heavy rain to the provinces of Quang Binh, Khanh Hoa, and Tay Nguyen.
 977 mm of rain fell in A Lưới District.
 Communications were cut off by downpours in some areas, with stretches of Highway 1 being inundated in 3 ft of water.
 A ship en route from Hong Kong to Malaysia with a crew of 22 had to abandon ship due to the storm off the coast of Phú Yên Province, with one person being killed and another 3 being injured.
 432 thousand houses were flooded, with another 8 thousand collapsing.
 Many schools and hospitals were badly damaged, with 11 bridges and sluices being swept away.
 30 thousand hectares of rice crops were waterlogged, with over 3 thousand farm animals being killed.
 2 million people were displaced, and a total of 187 people were killed.
-Another 50 people were injured, and total losses were estimated at VND547.5 billion (USD 39.3 million).
+Another 50 people were injured, and total losses were estimated at VND547.5 billion (US$39.3 million).
 Dawn was described as being the worst storm to hit Vietnam in 30 years.
 The floods were later worsened by Tropical Storm Elvis, which made landfall on the same area days later.